SnapDeploy/snapdeploy-core/README.md

 ## Authentication

-The API uses AWS Cognito for authentication.
+The API uses Clerk for authentication.
 Include the JWT token in the Authorization header:

 ```
 Authorization: Bearer <your-jwt-token>